mart-123/data_thru/docs/pipeline-process.md

 ## Pipeline Phases
 ### Extraction
 Python scripts validate and cleanse the 'delivery' CSV files, performing:
-- Data cleansing and validation
+- Data cleansing and validation (e.g. date columns must be 'YYYY-MM-DD')
 - Column renaming and basic reformatting
 - Routing of invalid records to 'bad data' directory with reasons indicated
 - Output of valid records to 'transformed' directory ready for loading

 ### Loading
 Python scripts copy each 'transformed' CSV file and lookup file to a load table.
 No significant logic is applied during this phase.
+MySQL casts date strings as DATE (previously validated for 'YYYY-MM-DD')

 ### Integration
 DBT staging models integrate data from multiple deliveries through: